-In the second year we study four ideologies such as, Liberalism, Socialism, and Conservatism.
-We also study American Politics.
+In the second year we study four ideologies including: Liberalism, Socialism, and Conservatism.
+We also study American politics.

-Politics combines extremely well with most other arts/humanities subjects including Religious Studies, English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology and Business.
+Politics combines extremely well with most other arts, social sciences and humanities subjects including: Religion, Ethics & Philosophy, English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology and Business.